-- 5 Fellow establishes a strong therapeutic alliance with the patient.
+3 Fellow conducts the interview with an adequate level of professionalism, although may appear hesitant or unsure at times.
+In general the interview is organized but flexible to accommodate the needs of the patient.
+The fellow is not disrespectful to the beliefs and values of the patient.
+2 The interview may not be well-organized or may follow a rigid set of questions without taking into account the need for flexibility.
+The fellow may have lapses in professional demeanor, such as unwarranted self-disclosure or use of language inappropriate to the patient or situation.
+1 Fellow fails to maintain a professional demeanor.
+21.)
+Relation nship Skills: 5 Fellow establishes a strong therapeutic alliance with the patient.
 Fellow provides warmth and empathy and is unusually sensitive to the patient's emotional state.
 The fellow communicates exceptionally clearly and effectively with the patient.
-The fellow is able to resolve difficult situations, if present, in a manner that minimizes the potential for conflict. - 4 Fellow establishes a therapeutic alliance with the patient.
+The fellow is able to resolve difficult situations, if present, in a manner that minimizes the potential for conflict.
+4 Fellow establishes a therapeutic alliance with the patient.
 Fellow provides warmth and empathy and is sensitive to the patient's emotional state.
 The fellow communicates clearly and effectively with the patient.
-The fellow is able to resolve difficult situations, if present, in a manner that minimizes the potential for conflict. - 3 Fellow is able to establish a positive working relationship with the patient.
+The fellow is able to resolve difficult situations, if present, in a manner that minimizes the potential for conflict.
+3 Fellow is able to establish a positive working relationship with the patient.
 The fellow is usually able to convey warmth, empathy, and sensitivity to the patient's emotional state.
 Information is conveyed adequately.
-If difficult situations arise, the fellow may at first appear anxious or defensive but is able to resolve them satisfactorily. - 2 The fellow struggles to establish a therapeutic alliance.
+If difficult situations arise, the fellow may at first appear anxious or defensive but is able to resolve them satisfactorily.
+2 The fellow struggles to establish a therapeutic alliance.
 The fellow does not appear sensitive to the patient's emotional state and may seem dismissive or disinterested.
-If difficult situations arise, the fellow has difficulty resolving them. - 1 The fellow alienates the patient and shows a marked deficiency in relationship skills.

-5 Fellow takes the initiative to discuss individual differences in terms of race, ethnicity, culture, and other individual difference variables comfortably and sensitively with patient when appropriate.
+If difficult situations arise, the fellow has difficulty resolving them.
+1 The fellow alienates the patient and shows a marked deficiency in relationship skills.
+22.)
+Awaren ess of Biopsychosocial Issues: 5 Fellow takes the initiative to discuss individual differences comfortably and sensitively with patient when appropriate.
 Recognizes when more information is needed regarding the impact of patient's cultural background on current or past experiences and seeks such information during the assessment.
 If the patient is from a distinct minority group, it is apparent that the fellow has an understanding of how that culture may influence mental health issues.